New FBI Director

 President Nominates James B. Comey at White House Ceremony

 James Comey speaks at the White House following his nomination by President Barack Obama to be the next Director of the FBI when Director Robert S. Mueller’s term ends on September 4.
-Video of the announcement.

 President Barack Obama today nominated James B. Comey to serve as the next Director of the FBI.
 Comey must be confirmed by the U.S. Senate before taking office.